We always seem to be blaming our metabolism for something.

 Where does this energy come from?
 From the food we consume.

-The act of digestion breaks down food into small, easily absorbable nutrients that can be dispersed into our bloodstream and to the rest of our body: liver cell and muscle cell alike.
+The act of digestion breaks down food into small, easily absorbable nutrients that can be dispersed into the bloodstream and to the rest of the body, including liver cells and muscle cells alike.

 But some foods are a little more difficult to digest and make it all the way to your gut microbiome.
 From here, these foods interact with your gut and can impact which microbes survive and thrive and can change what kind of microbial activities are conducted.
 These microbial activities have a monumental effect on not just our gut, but our overall health, and can change how well we absorb nutrients, how much energy is produced, and even flip on our fat storage switch.